hansottowirtz/elpong-js/README.md

-elpong.setAjax(window.fetch, 'fetch') // built-in in modern browsers elpong.setAjax($http, 'angularjs') // if you use AngularJS elpong.setAjax($.ajax, 'jquery') // if you use jQuery elpong.setAjax(http, 'angular') // if you use Angular, http: instance of Http or HttpClient
+elpong.setAjax(window.fetch, 'fetch') // built-in in modern browsers elpong.setAjax($http, 'angularjs') // if you use AngularJS elpong.setAjax($.ajax, 'jquery') // if you use jQuery elpong.setAjax(httpClient, 'angular') // if you use Angular

 elpong.enableAutoload(); // when using preloading
 // or